 Vincenzo Sospiri is an Italian former racing driver and current team owner who had a successful career in open-wheel and sports car racing, capturing several international championship titles.
 He was the 1990 Formula Vauxhall Lotus champion, the 1995 Formula 3000 International championship and two-time International Sports Racing Series champion in 1998 and 1999.

-After retiring from a professional racing career, he was successfully leading some racing teams (Euronova Racing and Vincenzo Sospiri Racing) too many wins and titles.
+After retiring from a professional racing career, he was successfully leading some racing teams (Euronova Racing and Vincenzo Sospiri Racing) with many wins and titles.

 Born in October 1966, in Forli in northern Italy, Sospiri started racing at the age 15.
 He soon became the world-class karting driver, winning numerous championship titles in Italy, Switzerland and Europe.
 The highlight was the World championship Class 100cc title in 1987.